 While the turkey gets the pride of place at the Thanksgiving table, the flair for the meal comes from the stuffing.
 It is in the stuffing (a.k.a. dressing) that one can make that turkey dinner truly unique.
-For the past several years, I have made this wonderful Chestnut, Pear, and Wild Rice Stuffing which the family really enjoy.
+For the past several years, I have made this wonderful Chestnut, Pear, and Wild Rice Stuffing which the family really enjoys.
 Chestnuts and pears are my two must-have ingredients.
 I added the wild rice to make it “Minnesotan” when we moved here.
 Wild rice is the state grain of Minnesota and it is easily available at this time of the year.

 In the past, I would roast or boil raw chestnuts for this stuffing.
 This is usually done the day before as shelling and peeling chestnuts can be very tedious.
 Fortunately, I was able to abandon this task when I discovered peeled and ready to eat chestnuts at the Asian market.
 This is so much easier and has really cut down on the preparation time.